Homemade Chocolate Spread

 I’ve tried this recipe with a variety of sugars.
 Of all of them I don’t think coconut sugar adds enough sweetness without needing a tonne of it.
 As such, it’s not one I recommend, but that’s for you and your tastebuds to decide.

-How To Make Homemade Chocolate Spread
+How To Make This Homemade Chocolate Spread

 Don’t be tempted to skip on the roasting of the hazelnuts or removing their skins.
 The skins are incredibly bitter and if not removed, the resulting spread will be too.
 Roasting them also brings out those lovely natural oils and deepens the flavour.
 And don’t skip on blending the sugar first either!
 Without this, the final spread is very gritty.